 Light IQ and Zaha Hadid Architects collaborate with high end make up brand Il Makiage.

-As for the colour, we had to go through an intensive period of tests and mock ups with several colour temperatures ranging from 3000K to 5700K.
-In the end, the chosen white was the most appropriate for the location of the pavilion (indoors with reduced natural light) and for the illumination of the products and customers trying the cosmetics.
+Light IQ carried out an extensive tests and mock ups with several colour temperatures ranging from 3000K to 5700K.
+A combination of 3000K and 4000K sources proved to be the best solution, suiting both the location of the pavilion (indoors with reduced natural light) and providing the best illumination for products and faces.

-A number of concepts and products and mocked them up to achieve our design intent.
-The final solution comprised LED tape that was used to back light an opal diffuser with specific qualities to ensure there were no shadows or dark areas.
+A number of concepts were mocked up and tested.
+The final solution comprised of linear LED tape used behind an opal diffusion material with specific qualities to ensure there were no shadows or dark areas.

-The back lighting of the structural elements provides sufficient lighting to the make-up displays and mirrors.
-There is supplementary lighting in the form of spots or ‘accents’ to the merchandise displays and product shelves, which were required to visually increase the contrast in the product displays and maximise illuminance.
+The backlighting of the structural elements provides sufficient lighting to the make-up displays and mirrors.
+There is supplementary lighting in the form of spotlights to accent the merchandise displays and product shelves, and to provide increased contrast.

-The pavilion is also softly washed from the side (near the window of the store) to reveal the shape and form of the structure after dark.
-A small theatrical control system using DMX was utilised to dim the lighting to visually comfortable levels, while retaining high levels of illuminance on the merchandise (around 1,200 lx).
+The pavilion is also softly washed from the outside side to reveal the shape and form of the structure after dark.
+A small theatrical control system using DMX was utilised to dim the lighting to achieve visually comfortable levels, while retaining high levels of illuminance on the merchandise (around 1,200 lx).

 The pavilion design was conceived in London, assembled in Austria (Graz) and shipped to New York.
-The lighting design had to consider this sequence of events since day 1 as the products to be used had to be available and fully certified in two different continents.
+The lighting design therefore had to take into account this process, and utilise luminaires and components which were readily available and fully certified across both continents.
 Light IQ had to carefully select from a limited palette of lighting products that were suitable to this process.

-The final pavilion project in New York's Soho (apart from being the first prototype of several pavilions to be built) is a real success given the complexity of the design, timescales, logistics and architectural design.
-The lighting truly brings the structure alive, creating a dramatic environment for the display of the cosmetic products whilst providing the most flattering light for make-up with virtually no shadows vertically or horizontally.
+The final pavilion project in New York's Soho is the first prototype of several pavilions to be built and is a real success given the complexity of the design, timescales, logistics and architectural design.

 All images © Paul Warchol / Zaha Hadid Architects 2018